Pratyush-vcet/Stay---Hotel-Booking-Webapp/README.md

-# Stay is a Hotel Booking WebApp developed on MERN stack as my mini-project for semisnter 5 IT Engineering
+# Stay is a Hotel Booking WebApp developed on MERN stack as my mini-project for semester 5 IT Engineering